TheRealAnonymous008/quartz/content/details/economics/Macroeconomic Goals.md

 ## Recessions
 * **Cyclical unemployment**- unemployment due to transitioning from a recession to expansion (i.e., following the business cycle) or due to shifts in the demand curve.

-* *Wages are sticky downward*, where they are inflexible and decline very slowly.
+* *Wages tend to be sticky downward*, where they are inflexible and decline very slowly.
 This can be due to a variety of reasons and hypotheses
 	* Due to economic laws and regulations (i.e., minimum wage or wage contracts)
 	* **Implicit contracts** between employer and employee, where the employer will try to keep wages from falling when the business is weak and the employee will not expect huge salary increases when the business is strong
 	* **Efficiency Wage Theory** - *worker productivity depends on pay* so employers pay employees more than what market conditions dictate.
 Employers also do not hire additional workers due to increased costs and marginal returns.
 Instead, they avoid wage cuts.
 	* **Adverse Selection of Wage Cuts Argument** - if an employer reacts to poor business conditions by reducing wages for all workers, then the best workers, *those with the best employment alternatives at other firms, are the most likely to leave.* Most firms therefore prefer layoffs than wage cuts to retain workers.
 	* **Insider Outsider Model** - *those already working for firms are insiders, while employees are for a brief moment outsiders*.
 Cutting wages will alienate the insiders and damage its productivity.
 	* **Relative Wage Coordination Argument** - if most workers were hypothetically willing to see a decline in their own wages in bad economic times as long *as everyone else also experiences such a decline*, there is no obvious way for a decentralized economy to implement such a plan
+* *Wages can also be sticky upward* but this tends to arise in low-skill markets  where employers can avoid raising wages due to insufficient competition.

 * *Sticky wages result in short-run or long-run unemployment* due to supply and demand.
 	* Gaps created in shifts of demand and supply from an old equilibrium constitute unemployment.
 	* A shift means that for the same price more workers would want to offer labor than what firms are willing to pay for.